X16Community/x16-smc-bootloader/README.md

 The bootloader makes it possible to update the SMC firmware from the Commander X16 without using an external programmer.

-The firmware is stored at the beginning of the flash memory and provides an interface to the PS/2 keyboard and mouse.
-It also handles the psysical push buttons and the LEDs of the system.
+The firmware is stored at the beginning of the flash memory (byte address 0x0000-0x1dff) and provides an interface to the PS/2 keyboard and mouse.
+It also handles the phsysical push buttons and the LEDs of the system.

-The bootloader is a separate program that is stored at the end of the flash memory.
+The bootloader is a separate program that is stored at the end of the flash memory (byte address 0x1e00-0x1fff).

+All addresses mentioned in thise document are byte addresses, unless otherwise specified.

 # How the Bootloader Works